qrtl/oaw-custom/live_chat_adj/README.rst

 This modules does the following:

-* Add Sale order reference at chat where it has correct sale order number.
+* Add Sales order reference link at chat when the sale number is used in chat.

 **Table of contents**